 Separate functionality in modules that reside in the 'src/modules' directory.

 Start each module with IMPLICIT NONE statement.
 The file that imports the module uses the IMPLICIT NONE statement immediately after the USE eirmod_name statement.

+Whenever adding the use of modules in the code, explicitly state with “ONLY” which variables/functions are used from the module (“USE eirmod_name, ONLY: var_name” statement)).
+This avoids name-clashes and makes it much more understandable from where certain variables are originating (especially for new developers/users).

 Module names